thoughtspot/thoughtspot.github.io/_appliance/rhel/rhel-install-offline.md

 {: id="run-ansible"}
 ## Run the Ansible Playbook

-First, you must run the `run_offline` script on your local machine, or you will be unable to install the Yum, Python, and R packages.
+First, to allow installation of the Yum, Python, and R packages, you must run the `run_offline` script on your local machine.
 Run the following command:

 ```
 run_offline.sh